Alpine Coach Certification - Level 200

 WRAP-UP: After the On-Snow Coaching Assessment, your instructor will send you a grade according to the rubric mentioned above.
 If you do not receive a passing grade, you will need to re-take the class until you do.
 If you do pass, you will be guided to complete the following wrap-up tasks.

-Survey and Course Certificate: Please complete the mandatory course feedback survey, then download your course certificate.
-We have made the course feedback form a mandatory activity because it is important that we understand what you enjoyed from this course experience and what you think we can do to improve.
+Survey and Course Certificate: We have made the course feedback survey a mandatory activity because it is important that we understand what you enjoyed from this course experience and what you think we can do to improve.

 Next Steps: This section offers some ideas for next steps in your development as a U.S. Ski & Snowboard coach.